gmccabe/DCS-HOTAS-Kneeboard/README.md

 ## Usage

-This application can be initatiated by either
+This application can be initiated by either
 ```bash
 python dcs-hotas-kneeboard.py
 ```